 8. Weekly aquarium maintenance

 Regular 30 to 50% partial water change on a weekly basis is necessary to keep the nitrate and phosphate concentration in check.
 Removing fish poop and other organic waste by substrate vacuuming should also be done at the same time.
-Fresh clean water is also needed to restore water buffer in order to keep the water PH stable.
-Weekly aquarium maintenance can avoid so called “Old Tank Syndrome” and help to keep aquarium water quality excellent.
+Fresh clean water is also needed to restore water buffer to keep the water PH stable.
+Weekly aquarium maintenance can avoid so-called “Old Tank Syndrome” and help to keep aquarium water quality excellent.

 10. UV lights